Jakub-prg/Electric-Unicycle-Interface/README.md

 1. Set up bluetooth
 - set up Arduino IDE, connect with Bluetooth HM-10
-At this point RED light will be blinking roughly 2 times/second...something like that?
+At this point RED light will be blinking slowly.
+Couple of times per second.

 - send a sketch to Arduino (with serial write)
 ```